 - Mini Baileys Irish Cream Cheesecakes

-- Black and Tan Brownies (Spiked with Guinness!)
+- Black and Tan Brownies (Spiked with Guinness beer!)

 Guinness Beef Stew